patrickaigbogun/patrickaigbogun/README.md

 # 👋 Hi, I'm Patrick Aigbogun

-I'm a software developer passionate about building tools and applications that drive real business value.
+I build tools and applications that drive real business value.
 I focus on creating scalable architectures, streamlining operations, and delivering user-centric web platforms that solve tangible problems and impact the bottom line.

 ## 🚀 What I'm Building